 Bank of England keeps rates, stimulus on hold

-The Monetary Policy Committee kept the benchmark interest rate at a record low 0.5 percent and voted against boosting the monetary stimulus program.
-The bank has pumped 375 billion pounds ($600 billion) into the economy through its bond-buying program over the past five years.
+The Monetary Policy Committee kept the benchmark interest rate at a record low 0.5 percent and voted to not increase the monetary stimulus program.
+The bank has pumped 375 billion pounds ($600 billion) into the economy since January 2009 through its bond-buying program.

 The decision announced Thursday was widely expected.
 Governor Mark Carney has said the bank would refrain from raising rates until unemployment falls from the current 7.8 percent to 7 percent.
 The bank estimates that this could take about three years — but economists have suggested the policy could end sooner than planned if the economy continues to show signs of revival.